-These things that ripen from the karmic tendencies and networks of karmic force ripen intermittently, which means they ripen some of the time, not always.
+These phenomena that ripen from the karmic tendencies and karmic force ripen intermittently, which means they ripen some of the time, not always.
 From our ordinary points of view, we cannot predict what is going to ripen in the next moment.
 We don’t know if we will be happy or unhappy in the next minute, nor what we’ll feel like doing.
 This is what is so terrible about karma.
 It goes up and down.
 It is coming from these intermittently ripening karmic aftermath.

 Predicting What Will Happen to Us Personally

 There is no way to predict what is coming?

 Only a Buddha is able to predict.
 From our personal points of view, we have no idea.

 I can predict that whenever I walk in the mountains, I will feel good.

 But, it may not always happen.
 Is it a question of probability?
 Is what happens to us just a mathematical probability, or what?
 All we could say is that we usually feel good, but we cannot predict that this time will be the same.
 We choose to go to the mountains.
 And, what happens: there is a terrible storm when the weather report said something else.
 That would be meeting circumstances similar to the past and experiencing an environment.
 All of this is explaining our experience.